Majorana bound state parity exchanges in planar Josephson junctions

 where $\theta=\textnormal{Arg}(\Lambda_ot)$.
 If the state is allowed to evolve up to time $t=\frac{\pi}{2|\Lambda_o|}$, the state is fully transformed to $\ket{1}_{12}\ket{0}_D$.
 Further evolution of the quantum state can be arrested by turning off the coupling constant through moving the MBS away from the quantum dot.
 Thus, we obtain a time scale for full parity transfer between the Majorana states and the quantum dot.
-However in practice, turning off the coupling at precise instants of time may be challenging, requiring high precision control over the MBS.
-The accumulated phases can also affect the desired outcome in the scheme, making the transformation not topologically protected.
-We therefore now turn to projective measurements\cite{Bonderson08b,Karzig} to exchange parity between the quantum dot and the MBS pair.
+But this protocol would require very precise control.
+The accumulated phases can also affect the desired outcome in the scheme, making the transformation not topologically protected. { Writing down the evolution of the joint state under the total Hamiltonian would add factors depending on the charging energy to the time scale, and this argument would still hold.} We therefore now turn to projective measurements\cite{Bonderson08b,Karzig} to induce parity exchanges.

 A weak tunnel-coupling in Eq.~\eqref{HT} can be used to perform a (weak) measurement of the Majorana parity $i\gamma_1 \gamma_2$~\cite{QPaper}.
-In order to illustrate this, we now turn to the perturbative effect of the tunneling in Eq.~\eqref{HT} to the quantum dot Hamiltonian in Eq.~\eqref{HQD}.
-We evaluate the parity-dependent shift on the energy levels of the quantum dot.
-We label the ground and excited states of the quantum dot as $\varepsilon_0=\varepsilon n_g^2$ and $\varepsilon_1=h+\varepsilon(1-n_g)^2$.
+To illustrate this, we turn to the perturbative effect of the tunneling in Eq.~\eqref{HT} to the quantum dot Hamiltonian and evaluate the parity-dependent shift of quantum dot energy levels.
+We label the ground and excited states of the quantum dot {Hamiltonian $H_QD$ as $\varepsilon_0$ and $\varepsilon_1=\Delta\varepsilon+\varepsilon_0$. }